How do I use AWS CLI with Wasabi?

 Subcommand After Every Command

-Add the following after every command you make in the CLI.
-Be sure to use the appropriate service URL as noted in Service URLs for Wasabi's Storage Regions.
+Add the following after every command you execute in the CLI.
+Ensure you use the correct service URL for each region as listed in Service URLs for Wasabi's Storage Regions.
 The URL may be different from s3.wasabisys.com.

 $ --endpoint-url=https://s3.wasabisys.com